Never in the modern age of technology has it been tougher to recruit top-tier IT talent.

 Once frowned upon (or at least not openly encouraged), poaching employees from competitors has also become par for the course in the competitive IT world.
 There is, however, a right and wrong way to go about it.
 If you find yourself in a position to poach, do it by coming from a place of education.
 Share information about your open position and the opportunity it presents—again, with a specific value proposition that caters to the candidate.
 If the candidate is interested in continuing the conversation, great.
 If not, no harm no foul.

 Think about the biggest factors that impact your ability to hire.
 What comes to mind?
-Speed might not even make it onto your list, but it turns out it’s the factor with the second-largest impact on hiring results (number one being referrals).
+Speed might not even make it onto your list, but it’s the factor with the second-largest impact on hiring results (number one being referrals).

-Average time-to-fill numbers have increased by 50% since 2010, which means many employers have gotten all too comfortable with hiring at a snail’s pace.
-But slow hiring means more top candidates drop out of the running, are lost to competitors and are less likely to accept offers than if your hiring process moved more quickly.
+Average time-to-hire numbers have increased by 50% since 2010, which means many employers have gotten all too comfortable with hiring at a snail’s pace.
+But slow hiring means more top candidates drop out of the running, are lost to competitors, and are less likely to accept offers than if your hiring process moved more quickly.

 Case studies have shown just how valuable accelerating your hiring process can be to your recruiting efforts.
 In one such example, Nestle Purina implemented a talent pipeline strategy that resulted in 43% of positions being filled before they even became vacant.
 Taking a similar approach and hiring in advance of need—or at least working to make meaningful improvements to your average time-to-fill—can serve you well in landing top IT talent.

 LinkedIn is a recruiter’s best friend, but some of the most promising IT candidates don’t even have a profile there.
 In light of this, you’ll need to expand your sourcing channels to include platforms where top tech talent is more likely to be found.